Thursday, 24 July 2025

 This stile is a two minute walk from home - it requires a certain amount of agility to climb over.
 Fortunately both of us can still manage it.

-This is an interesting spring loaded stile.
+This is an interesting gravity balanced stile.

 This is a Victorian stile known as a "kissing gate".